Rubbish and recycling collection

 Glass is recycled in a plant at Auckland.
 The glass is then mixed with other raw materials and fed into a furnace where it is melted down to make bottles and jars.

-Cardboard is sent to a mill in South Waikato for processing.
-This mill uses recycled cardboard and new wood fibres to make new cardboard.
+Cardboard is sent to a mill in Auckland for processing.

 Paper goes to an Auckland mill to be processed.
 This mill uses 100% recovered paper to make corrugated cardboard.